Nedick/nextjs-moralis-nft-marketplace/README.md

 yarn hardhat node
 ```

-## 3. Connect your codebase to your moralis server
+## 3. Connect your codebase to your moralis server from Front-end repo

 Setup your event [moralis](https://moralis.io/).
 You'll need a new moralis server to get started.